József Váradi: Other positions

-Váradi is one of the board of directors at Wizz Air Holdings Plc. and Wizz Air Hungary Airlines Ltd. Previously he was employed as a commissioner by PT Mandela Airlines, a member of the supervisory board at Lufthansa Technik Budapest Kft, a chief executive officer at Malév Hungarian Airlines Zrt and a sales director in charge of global customers at Procter & Gamble Ltd.
+Váradi was one of the board of directors at Wizz Air Holdings Plc. and Wizz Air Hungary Airlines Ltd in 2019.
+Previously he was employed as a commissioner by PT Mandala Airlines, a member of the supervisory board at Lufthansa Technik Budapest Kft, a chief executive officer at Malév Hungarian Airlines Zrt and a sales director in charge of global customers at Procter & Gamble Ltd.